09rajp/Portfolio/README.md

 Chrome Developer tool

 ### Deployment
-Used terminal to push the repository and upload the pages.
+Used  multiple terminal commands to clone and push the repository to GitHub and upload the portfolio using GitHub pages.